quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Measuring and Reporting Host Delay {#host-delay}

-An endpoint measures the delays intentionally introduced between when an ack-eliciting packet is received and the corresponding acknowledgment is sent.
-The endpoint encodes this delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see {{frame-ack}}).
+An endpoint measures the delays intentionally introduced between when the largest packet is received and an acknowledgment is sent.
+The endpoint encodes this delay in the Ack Delay field of an ACK frame (see {{frame-ack}}).
 This allows the receiver of the ACK to adjust for any intentional delays, which is important for getting a better estimate of the path RTT when acknowledgments are delayed.
 A packet might be held in the OS kernel or elsewhere on the host before being processed.
 An endpoint MUST NOT include delays that is does not control when populating the Ack Delay field in an ACK frame.

 ### ACK Frames and Packet Protection